DynaFix: Iterative Automated Program Repair Driven by Execution-Level Dynamic Information: Introduction

-In each repair iteration, \ModelName{} executes the buggy program, records its execution traces via ByteTrace, and augments the repair prompt with the captured dynamic information.
-The LLM then generates candidate patches.
-If a patch fails validation, \ModelName{} re-executes the program, collects updated execution traces, and refines for the next iteration.
-This closed-loop process continuously grounds the LLM's reasoning in the latest runtime behaviors, resembling how human developers iteratively debug with feedback.
-By sustaining iterative and fine-grained exploitation of dynamic information, \ModelName{} enables more accurate fault localization and more effective patch generation.
+To address these limitations, we propose \textbf{\ModelName{}}, an LLM-based automated program repair framework that integrates execution-level dynamic information with a closed-loop iterative mechanism.
+First, \ModelName{} collects fine-grained execution-level dynamic information, including variable states, control-flow paths, and call stacks, providing essential behavioral evidence for understanding program failures and identifying their root causes.
+Second, \ModelName{} constructs a progressive iterative workflow that mirrors human debugging logic.
+Traditional iterative methods typically expect to generate a correct patch in a single shot during each round; in contrast, when a candidate patch of \ModelName{} fails validation, the system automatically collects execution traces based on the latest code modifications.
+Using this updated dynamic feedback as a foundation, it guides the LLM to continue reasoning and refine the repair based on its previous attempts.

-We conducted a comprehensive evaluation of \ModelName{} on the widely used Defects4J benchmark.
-On the 483 single-function bugs in Defects4J v2.0, DynaFix successfully repaired 186 bugs, comprising 100 from v1.2 and 86 from v2.0, and resolved 38 bugs that were not fixed by any of the selected baselines.
-Compared with LLM-based methods that rely solely on exception message prompts, DynaFix repaired 116 more single-function bugs and 13 more multi-function bugs, corresponding to improvements of 24.0\% and 3.7\% in repair rates, respectively.
+To systematically collect execution-level dynamic information, we develop \textbf{ByteTrace}, a lightweight and non-intrusive instrumentation tool that records precise, context-rich execution traces at runtime.
+In each repair iteration, \ModelName{} executes the buggy program, collects execution traces via ByteTrace, and augments the repair prompt with the newly observed dynamic information.
+The LLM then generates candidate patches in the current execution behavior.
+If a patch fails validation, \ModelName{} re-executes the updated program, collects revised execution traces, and refines the repair in subsequent iterations.
+This closed-loop process continuously grounds the LLM’s reasoning in concrete runtime evidence, closely mirroring how human developers debug programs through iterative hypothesis testing and execution tracing.
+By progressively incorporating fine-grained dynamic information, \ModelName{} avoids blind trial-and-error, improves repair efficiency, and enhances robustness to syntactic perturbations.